 When applying for PDF, you will submit a one-page essay (approximately 500 words).
 Include a detailed, grammatically sound, comprehensive proposal stating the name and purpose of the conference, competition or professional networking event, along with the reasons you are interested in attending.

-You may review the rubric for grading essays here to understand how your application will be evaluated.
+You may review the grading rubric for Professional Development Funding applications to understand how your application will be evaluated.

 The essay should demonstrate the following: